 - Susan B. Anthony Coloring Page

-If you’re interested in digging deeper, the League of Women Voters is a nonpartisan, grassroots civic organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+If you’re interested in digging deeper, the League of Women Voters is a nonpartisan, grassroots civic organization that encourages active participation in government works to increase understanding of major public policy issues and influences public policy through education and advocacy.
 Membership in the League is open to people 16 and older of all gender identities.
 With 100 years of experience, the League is one of America’s oldest and most trusted civic nonprofit organizations.
 Check out the Lubbock County League of Women Voters to engage locally!

-One last note: The USPS has released a commemorative stamp celebrating the centennial, and I’m buying up enough for the next 100 years; I love them so!
+One last note: The USPS has released a commemorative stamp celebrating the centennial, and I’m buying up enough for the next 100 years; I love them so much!
 Grab them before they’re gone!